 How is AP college credit earned?

 Students must take fee-based exams, graded on a five-point scale.
 Colleges determine which scores earn credit, but three is generally the lowest qualifying score.
-You may also take AP exams to earn credit even if you haven’t taken AP coursework.
+Students may also take AP exams to earn credit even if they haven’t taken AP coursework.
 Exams fees vary, but students who demonstrate financial need may test for free.

 Concurrent enrollment (sometimes referred to as “College in the Schools” or "CIS") is a free program for high school juniors and seniors to take free, college-level classes at their high schools, earning both high school and college credit.
 As a collaboration between high schools and local colleges, classes are taught by trained high school teachers and classes are held at students’ high schools.
 High schools and the partnering college agree on the criteria for participation.